SamVerschueren/aws-sns-publish/readme.md

 Type: `Object`

-Object which defines the message attributes to be set.
+Key-value map defining the message attributes of the SNS message.

 ## License